bhagath-pr/FinancialTimeSeriesForecast/README.md

 |Infosys|0.00553|0.07437|0.06007|0.6602|
 |Wipro|0.00132|0.03633|0.02931|0.8037|

 All metrics are on the normalized \[0–1] price scale.
-See `report.docx` for the full analysis.
+See `report.pdf` for the full analysis.

 ## Dependencies